The Prodigy (film)

-The Prodigy is a 2019 American horror film directed by Nicholas McCarthy, and written by Jeff Buhler.
+The Prodigy is a 2019 horror film directed by Nicholas McCarthy, and written by Jeff Buhler.
 It stars Taylor Schilling, Jackson Robert Scott, and Colm Feore.
 The plot centers around a child whose disturbing behavior signals that an evil, possibly supernatural being has taken control of him, forcing his parents to investigate whether sinister forces are involved.
+An international co-production film between the United States, Canada and Hong Kong.

 The Prodigy was released in the United States on February 8, 2019, by Mirror Releasing and Orion Pictures.
 The film grossed $21.1 million and received mixed reviews from critics, who praised the performances and atmosphere but criticised the story and dialogue.

 Plot

 On August 22, 2010, in rural Ohio, serial killer Edward Scarka is fatally shot during a police raid of his farmhouse.
 At the time of Edward's death, married couple Sarah and John give birth to their son, Miles, in Pennsylvania.
 Miles shows extreme wisdom and intelligence from a young age and begins speaking fluently before he is even a toddler.

 When Miles turns eight in 2018, Sarah and John begin noticing behavioural changes in him.
 One night he plays a prank on his babysitter Zoe, seriously injuring her, but claims no memory of the incident.
 At school, he attacks a classmate with a wrench.
 Sarah takes Miles to psychiatrist Elaine Strasser and turns over a tape recording of him talking apparent gibberish in his sleep.
 Elaine gives the tape to a colleague, Arthur Jacobson, an expert on rebirth and reincarnation.
 Arthur reveals that the gibberish Miles spoke is, in fact, a rare dialect of Hungarian and that the words translate to "I'll cut your eyes out and watch you die, whore."

 Sarah is unwilling to believe Arthur's assertion that an unsettled spirit wants control of the boy's body.
 At home, the family's dog goes missing, and John becomes infuriated when he finds that Miles has been recording the couple's bedroom with a baby monitor.
 John leaves to stay with his brother, leaving Sarah alone with Miles.
 Sarah later finds a swarm of flies in the house and discovers the family's dismembered dog in the basement.
 Miles apologizes, explaining that someone is invading his dreams every night and that he has to "make room."